-It’s easier for couples to get along with each other when things run smoothly.
-But during tough times, holding onto harmony becomes much more difficult for many couples.
-It’s those periods of stress that test the strength of your relationship.
+It goes without saying that it’s easier for couples to get along when life is running smoothly.
+But during tough times that are full of strife, difficulty, or uncertainty, holding on to harmony becomes infinitely more difficult for many couples.
+It’s those tough times that test the strength of your relationship.

 “We’re living through an unprecedented time, so there’s little pandemic-related data that speaks to that per se,” says Ethan Kross, Ph.D., professor and founder of the Emotion & Self-Control Lab at the University of Michigan and author of Chatter: The Voices in Our Head, Why It Matters, and How to Harness It.
 “But we can make best guesses based on what research has shown about what tends to help couples thrive.”

 Psychologists say stressful events, or even crises — such as a job loss, death in the family or difficult parenting issues — aren’t likely to single-handedly break up strong partnerships.
 Couples can get through tough times with their relationships intact, but it helps if they’re flexible, empathic, and team-oriented, says clinical psychologist Carla Manly, Ph.D., author of Date Smart.